 Dutchie’s Second Life collars are made with open-source Open Collar scripts, which we modified heavily.
 We thank all the Second Life creators before us for their great work.
 More about Open Collar here.

 Please note: We took a lot of things out of our Second Life collar menus to make them more user-friendly.
 If you want all the options the old open-collar scripts offer, this may not be the collar for you.

 Get started: Wear and click on your Dutchie Second Life collar

 Wear Dutchie’s Second Life collar and click on it for the menu.
 If you have never played with it before and have not set an owner you are the default owner and can access all parts of the menu.

 Sometimes worn visible or invisible items like hair can get in your way, in that case, you can use chat commands.

 If the collar is too big or small, right-click on it and choose edit.
 Choose Stretch within the edit menu and drag the white cubes that appear closer or further away.

-You can also use chat commands, by typing these in the local chat line.
+You can also use chat commands, by typing these into the local chat line.
 Many of the menus and submenus can be called by using chat commands of the same name as the menu button.

 Local chat is on channel 0.
-If you don’t want your command to be visible in local chat, first, tell the scripts what channel they will be listening from now on.
+If you don’t want your command to be visible in local chat, first, tell the scripts what channel they will be listening to from now on.
 For example, channel 1.
-Do this by typing in local chat: [prefix]channel 1 .
+Do this by typing in local chat: [prefix]channel 1.
 From that moment on, you can call your menu by typing /1 [prefix]menu.
 This sends the command to channel 1 instead and you don’t see it in local chat.